CtrlK

 Workflow Clarity

-The workflow is clearly sequenced (Steps 1-7) with explicit decision points, user confirmation pauses, and branching logic for full setup vs. specific tasks.
-Error handling is thorough with fallback strategies.
-The promotion pipeline has clear validation gates (approval requirements, rollback policies).
-Re-running safety is explicitly addressed with diff-before-overwrite behavior.
+The workflow is clearly sequenced (Steps 1-7) with explicit decision points, user confirmation pauses, routing logic for specific tasks, and a comprehensive error handling section that covers re-running safety, fallback strategies, and duplicate prevention.
+The promotion pipeline includes validation gates (approval requirements, rollback policies).

 3 / 3